HKUST-Aerial-Robotics/GVINS-Dataset/README.md

 # GVINS-Dataset

-Author/Maintainer: CAO Shaozu (shaozu.cao AT gmail.com), LU Xiuyuan (xluaj AT connect.ust.hk)
+Author/Maintainer: CAO Shaozu (shaozu.cao AT gmail.com), LU Xiuyuan (xluaj AT connect.ust.hk), SHEN Shaojie (eeshaojie AT ust.hk)

 This repository hosts dataset collected during the development of [GVINS](https://github.com/HKUST-Aerial-Robotics/GVINS).
 The dataset contains GNSS raw measurement, visual and inertial data which are necessary for GNSS-Visual-Inertial fusion algorithm.